 CONCLUSIONS

-Interview data indicated that teachers at both TN and TH schools valued oral corrective feedback (OCF), especially for improving students’ pronunciation, intelligibility, and confidence.
+The interview data indicated that the teachers at both TN and TH schools valued oral corrective feedback (OCF), especially for improving students’ pronunciation, intelligibility, and confidence.
 They preferred delayed feedback and prompts to support fluency and learner autonomy.
 These perceptions were shaped largely by teaching experience, as none had formal OCF training.

-However, classroom observations revealed a preference for immediate feedback (67.34%) and recasts (47.7%), particularly didactic and explicit types, despite teachers not identifying them as preferred strategies.
-Prompts and repetition were mentioned in interviews but used rarely, often
+However, the classroom observations revealed a preference for immediate feedback (67.34%) and recasts (47.7%) không ghi số liệu cụ thể ở phần kết luận, particularly didactic and explicit types, despite the teachers not identifying them as preferred strategies.
+Prompts and repetition were mentioned in the interviews but used rarely, often

 limited to simple phrases.
-Still, alignments were observed: teachers who prioritized grammar or pronunciation in interviews (e.g., TH1, TH3, TN3) reflected these preferences in their feedback focus.
+Still, alignments were observed: Those teachers who prioritized grammar or pronunciation in the interviews (e.g., TH1, TH3, TN3) reflected these preferences in their feedback focus.
 Those favoring delayed correction (e.g., TN3, TH3) also used it more often.

 Discrepancies, such as the dominance of recasts and frequent immediate feedback, suggest contextual constraints (e.g., time, classroom management, lack of training) influenced practices.
-Differences between TN and TH schools further point to the role of institutional culture in shaping OCF delivery.
+Differences between the TN and TH schools further point to the role of institutional culture in shaping OCF delivery.

 Despite the study's small scale, its findings hold significant implications for teacher training and assessment in Vietnam.
-The observed gap between teachers’ perceptions and their classroom practices suggests a need for professional development programs that specifically address oral corrective feedback (OCF) techniques, including both prompt-based and recast-based approaches.
+The observed gap between the teachers’ perceptions and their classroom practices suggests a need for professional development programs that specifically address OCF techniques, including both prompt-based and recast-based approaches.
 These programs should help teachers refine their understanding of OCF beyond explicit correction.
-The results also highlight the importance of integrating practical OCF instruction into university curricula and revisiting frameworks for assessing English teacher competence.
-The limited use of varied OCF types and reliance on non-standard prompts indicate that classroom discourse skills should be emphasized in teacher evaluations.
+The results also highlight the importance of integrating practical OCF instruction into university curricula and revisiting frameworks for assessing EFL teacher competence.
+The limited use of varied OCF types and reliance on non-standard prompts indicate that classroom discourse skills should be emphasized in teacher evaluations???
+Nói rõ hơn.
 These insights may inform not only local professional development but also broader educational reforms in similar EFL contexts, supporting a more balanced focus on both linguistic and pedagogical competence in English teaching.

 Conflict of interest